0xPBIT/maiar-ai/apps/client/README.md

 The chat panel connects to a default endpoint of `http://localhost:3000/chat`.
 This endpoint can be configured in the same way as the WebSocket connection.

-To enable chat functionality in your Maiar agent, you need to add the Express plugin to your agent configuration:
+To enable chat functionality in your Maiar agent, you need to add the [text plugin](https://github.com/uraniumcorporation/maiar-ai/tree/main/packages/plugin-text) to your agent configuration:

 ```typescript
 const plugins: Plugin[] = [